arunvelsriram/blog-backup/ckge0ucq60auxpas1blbvh900.md

 * [`anvim` function](https://github.com/arunvelsriram/dotfiles/blob/master/oh-my-zsh-custom/plugins/personal/personal.plugin.zsh#L25)

-> This is not a full-fledged Neovim GUI.
+> Note: This is not a full-fledged Neovim GUI.
 All it does is separates the Neovim editor from the main Alacritty instance like how a Neovim GUI but without compromising performance benefits provided by Alacritty.